 (Please note that we can only issue 1 pack of batteries per hearing aid, and that your hearing aids must have been issued by Harrogate, Ripon or Alwoodley clinics.
 Please bring your yellow card or small brown book with you too).

 We provide certain non-NHS services, for example completing insurance forms/reports or carrying out medicals for taxi drivers, HGV drivers etc. Our charges for these services are displayed in the surgery on our noticeboard, and are at the standard BMA rate.

 All forms must be handed in at Reception (not directly to the Doctor).
-Please allow at least seven working days for your form(s) to be processed.
+Please allow up to four weeks for your form(s) to be processed.

 We accept payment in cash or by cheque payable to Park Parade Surgery.
 We can now also receive payments via Barclays Pingit; you do not need to be a Barclays customer to use this service but can download the app to your smartphone and register.
 You can pay us via our short code reference number of PINGITGPL611 or search for us in the business directory within the app.